sockeqwe/website-old/_posts/2016-03-04-model-view-intent.md

 }
 ```

-That's it. we still have `view( model( intent() ) )`, but this time the view, presenter and "business logic" are super slim, decoupled, testable and maintainable.
+That's it. we still have `view( model( intent() ) )`, but this time the view, presenter and "business logic" are super slim, decoupled, reusable, testable and maintainable.

 # The problem with side effects
 Are we done now?
 Almost.
 We haven't discussed yet who is responsible to display and hide the `ProgressBar` while loading in background data.
 In MVP it would be the responsibility from `Presenter` to coordinate the view's state ... ah, the View's state ... do you hear the  alarm bells ringing?